EarthEngineering/EarthEngineering.github.io/_posts/2020-04-30-why-facetop.md

   <img src="/assets/magnetic_data_storage.jpg" alt="magnetic_data_storage">
 </div>

-As the cost and physical size of computing plummet and the capability skyrockets there are different opportunities to introduce computation into many different physical objects.
+As the cost and physical size of computing plummet and the capability skyrockets there are continuous opportunities to introduce computation into many different physical objects.
 This is known as the Internet of Things.
 Every single second 150 "smart" devices connect to the Internet of Things.

 <div class="centered chart">
   <img src="/assets/decrease_in_size_of_computers.jpg" alt="decrease_in_size_of_computers">